-Barrow Island Community Primary School is a state-funded school for 2-11-year-olds in Barrow-in-Furness, Cumbria, UK.
-Headteacher Janet Dixon has been using Cambridge CEM baseline assessments for over 15 years both at Barrow Island and previously in schools in Lancashire.
+Barrow Island Community

+Primary School is a state-funded

+school for 2-11-year-olds in

+Barrow-in-Furness, Cumbria,

+UK.
+Headteacher Janet Dixon

+have been using Cambridge

+Insight assessments (formerly

+CEM) for over 15 years both at

+Barrow Island and previously in

+schools in Lancashire.